 How to Bowl with Acrylic Nails

-So, you want to make sure your nails are protected, and you can go bowling with your friends and family at the same time; Well, lucky for you, there are many ways around this problem.
-Let us take a look at five ways you can bowl with acrylic nails without endangering them.
+So, you want to make sure your nails are protected and you can go bowling with your friends and family at the same time; Well, lucky for you, there are many ways around this problem.
+Let us look at five ways to bowl with acrylic nails without endangering them.

 1. Using the Granny Style Bowling Technique

-Without any doubt, the best way to protect your nails while having a blast in the bowling alley is the granny style of bowling.
-Sure, you will look a bit funny doing it, but what matters is how many strikes and spares you can get.
+Undoubtedly, the best way to protect your nails while having a blast in the bowling alley is the granny style of bowling.
+Sure, you will look funny doing it, but how many strikes and spares you can get matters.

-The granny-style bowling technique allows you to throw the bowling ball without having to risk your fingernails because at no point are you handling the ball with your fingertips.
-You are not even going to need any nail protector or tape for this style of play.
-But you are going to need a bit of practice to get good at it.
+The granny-style bowling technique allows you to throw the bowling ball without risking your fingernails because you are not handling the ball with your fingertips.
+You will not even need any nail protector or tape for this style of play.
+But you will need a bit of practice to get good at it.
 So let’s take a look at how you can bowl granny style.

-- Now, you will spread your legs, bend your knees down, and bring the ball between your legs.
+• Now, you will spread your legs, bend your knees, and bring the ball between your legs.

-- After that, you will swing the bowling ball back and forth for a while until you get the right speed and movement.
+• Afterward, you will swing the bowling ball back and forth until you get the right speed and movement.

-- Finally, you will throw the bowling ball at a low angle, which will knock the pins at the end of the lane.
+• Finally, you will throw the bowling ball at a low angle, knocking the pins at the end of the lane.

-Getting strikes and spares is very common with the granny style, but you’re going to have to perfect it.
-It may seem very easy to utilize, but it can be not easy to get a hold of.
+Getting strikes and spares is very common with the granny style, but you’ll have to perfect it.
+It may seem very easy to utilize, but it can be difficult to get a hold of.

 2. Covering Fake Nails with Nail Protectors

-If you are not a fan of the granny style and want to play the right way, you will wish to use protection products for your nails so they do not break while you are bowling.
+If you do not like the granny style and want to play the right way, you will wish to use protection products for your nails so they do not break while you are bowling.

-One of the best and most common products for protecting your nails from activities like bowling etc. is a set of nail protectors.
-These are great if you want to keep your nails safe.
+One of the best and most common products for protecting your nails from activities like bowling etc., is a set of nail protectors.
+These are great if you want to keep your pins safe.

-You might be wondering how do nail protectors work exactly; Well, nail protectors are to be worn over your fingertips in such a way that they get snugly fit on your fingers.
+You might be wondering how nail protectors work exactly; Well, nail protectors are to be worn over your fingertips so that they fit snugly on your fingers.

 Once your nails are saved from any direct contact due to these nail protectors, you can bowl normally and even insert your fingers into the finger holes to bowl.

-There are many different types of nail protectors and brands that you can choose from.
-It would help if you made sure that these nail protectors are comfortable on your fingertips and fit perfectly.
+You can choose from many different types of nail protectors and brands.
+It would help if you ensured that these nail protectors are comfortable on your fingertips and fit perfectly.

 You can find nail protectors here: Nail protectors